parrenin/IceChrono/README.md

 What this manual is and is not?
 -------------------------------

 This manual is a documentation on how to use the IceChrono software.
 It is _not_ a description of the IceChrono principles.
 Please read to the scientific articles describing IceChrono for that purpose.
 It is _not_ an operating system or python documentation.
-Please use your operating system or python documentation.
+Please use your operating system or python documentation instead.

 Where can I get help on IceChrono?